More and more companies are relying on mobile apps, so iOS developers are in high demand.

 So, if you are thinking of a career shift, or you are interested in making iOS apps, I encourage you to get started.

-And if you want to see how a complete app is built, I a free mini-course that you can get below.
+And if you want to start building apps using SwiftUI, I have a free guide to get you started that you can get below.